jim/dollar_spec/README.markdown

     // Print a line to the console for each test (defaults to false)
     $spec.opts.verbose = true;

+If you don't want to use the console reporting, the results of all specs are collected and returned by <code>$spec.stats()</code>.
+This makes it easy to do whatever you wish with the results.

 ## Custom expectations

 DollarSpec's expectations are built from two pieces- verbs and matchers.